2015 Camp: Thursday, June 18, 2015-Wednesday, June 24, 2015

 Q: My child would only be able to attend some of the dates of camp.
 Is that ok?

-A: No. Your child would need to be at the camp by the afternoon of the first Sunday and stay through the morning of the following Saturday.
+A: No. Your child would need to be at the camp by the morning of the first day and stay through the morning the day after the Opry performance.

 Q: When are applications available?